fly-language/fly-language.github.io/index.md

 ---

-## Installation
+## Getting Started

-Follow all these step to correct create a FLY Project.
+Follow all these steps to correctly create a FLY Project.

 ### Requirements